Arpin (town), Wisconsin: History

-In 1851 the 6 mile square which later became the town of Arpin was surveyed by crews working for the U.S. government.
+In 1851 the outline of the 6 mile square which later became the town of Arpin was surveyed by crews working for the U.S. government.
 They found the section corners with chain and compass and marked them.
 When done, the deputy surveyors filed these general descriptions:

 The soil in this Township is generally a dark loam and is very (?), the surface is generally level, except in the South western part which is Rolling and somewhat stony - the stone are a Blue Flint - The Timber in the South West Part is mostly Sugar (?)
 Ironwood & Butternut with very little or no undergrowth.
 The Eastern and Northern Part is heavily timbered also the Timber being mostly Birch Oak Pine Soft Maple with some undergrowth of Blue Beech along the Border of the streams.
 We usually find alder thickets caused by the overflowing of the Bottom Lands in times of high water & from Beaver Dams.
 The streams are mostly fed by the swamps and are subject to (?) sudden rise and fall.

 This may be considered a valuable district of which a considerable portion would command a ready rate, if in market at the present time.
 There is no settlement upon it.
 A few small rough log cabins, occupied in the winter season by the shingle makers, comprise all the improvements on it.

 Geography

-According to the United States Census Bureau, the town has a total area of 85.5 km2, all of it land.
+According to the United States Census Bureau, the town has a total area of 85.5 km2, all land.